Before submitting a proposal, please:

 Orient Yourself to Our Funding Approach

-1. Read our funding guide.
-Make sure your project is eligible, that you are applying to the appropriate cycle (fast track or large scale), and that you understand what the Committee looks for in each of the six project categories funded.
+1. Make sure your project is eligible, that you are applying to the appropriate cycle (fast track or large scale), and that you understand what the Committee looks for in each of the six project categories funded.
+To answer these questions, read the following resources:

 2. Attend an STF grant writing workshop.
 View our workshop dates in the timeline for each cycle here.

 Get Feedback on Your Idea